-- All external materials and colours must be selected from the External Materials, Colours and Finishes Palette. - 2.
-A minimum of two materials must be used to treat the front façade (and secondary façade where applicable). - Approximately 60% of the front facade must be selected from the primary colours/material; 40% from the secondary colours/ material. - 4.
+- All external materials and colours must be selected from the External Materials.
+Colours and Finishes Palette. - A minimum of two materials must be used to treat the front façade (and secondary façade where applicable).
+Full render to a facade would be approved where a minimum of 2 render colours are selected. - Approximately 60% of the front facade must be selected from the primary colours/materials; 40% from the secondary; - 4.
 Materials used on the front façade must extend to the side elevation for a minimum of 1.5m. - 5.
 Imitation finishes, such as vinyl brick sheeting, are not permitted. - 6.
 Raw zincalume or hand painted garage doors are not permitted - Roofs must be finished using concrete, slate, terracotta tiles or metal sheeting.